Trade directory · Shreveport metro · Louisiana

 2

-File application with Louisiana State Licensing Board for Contractors including experience documentation, references, and $185 application fee.
+Complete mechanical contractor license application through Louisiana State Licensing Board for Contractors.
+Include experience documentation, references, and application fees.

 02/06